saltstack/salt-windows-msi/README.md

 Windows MSI installer build toolkit
 ================

-This project creates an msi installer using [WiX][WiXId].
+This project creates a Salt Minion msi installer using [WiX][WiXId].

-The build is semi-automated using an [MSBuild][MSBuildId].
+The build is semi-automated using [MSBuild][MSBuildId].

+##Requirements##
+- [Windows Installer][WindowsInstaller] 2.0, included since Windows XP.
+(Version probably changes)
+-  VC++ 2008 Redistributable, included since Windows Server 2008 SP2/Windows Vista.
+  - Due to the old age, I intentionally do not include them, see Issue #18, comments welcome

 ##Differences vs. NSIS (Nullsoft) installer##
 The msi differs from the NSIS exe installer in:

 - It allows installation to any directory.
 (TODO!)
 - It supports unattended installation.
 - By default, it leaves configuaration, remove configuration with `KEEP_CONFIG=0`.
-- ??
-It does not download or install the VC++ redistributable. ??
-- ??
-Since the msi does not install the Visual C++ redistributable, it must be installed separately ??

 Additional benefits: